 The Mingus Union Art Club will be creating art live before your eyes on the street sidewalks.
 Not only will there be fine art exhibits on the street, but a delightful stroll up and down Main Street will take you to to more of the charming galleries, shops, and local restaurants that reside in Old Town.

 The WOM Car Show will be hosted and provides participants and event attendees great photo opportunities and a chance for good ol’ fashion car talk.
 See some of the state’s most unique cars, trucks, and collectible models which compliment the main event attraction.
 Pre-registration is required.

 Walkin' On Main has always been known for its entertainment.
 This year is no different!
 Prepare for an excellent day to share great live music from 11 am to 5 pm This year's line up includes Keith Okie and Rebel Sol, The VanReed Brothers, & Big Nick and the Gila Monsters.

 Local Wines— Art — Car Show — Music

-The City of Cottonwood celebrates the heart of Arizona wine country with the 10th Annual "Walkin' on Main" on November 10th, 2018.
+The City of Cottonwood celebrates the heart of Arizona wine country with the 10th Annual "Walkin' on Main" on November 9th, 2019.
 The Verde Valley Wine Consortium, as well as art exhibits, retail vendors, a car show and live music will accompany the charming galleries, shops, and local restaurants of Old Town Cottonwood.
 Walkin’ on Main also features a wine tasting garden courtesy of the Verde Valley Wine Consortium, a Car Show courtesy of the Mingus Union High School Auto Club, and live music throughout the day.
 This is a free, family-friendly, event for all.